 To facilitate the protection of the NAAQS and PSD Increment, EPA requests that those proposed activities that meet the following criteria perform an AQIA:

-1. The proposed activity’s PTE of criteria pollutants is greater than 250 tpy prior to receiving a synthetic minor limit;

-2. The proposed activity is a modification to a source that is an existing major source; or

-3. The proposed activity has air emissions that the Reviewing Authority determines has the potential to cause adverse air quality effects for which an air quality impact analysis is necessary for an accurate assessment of the environmental impact of the activities proposed.
+1. The proposed activity has air emissions that the Reviewing Authority determines has the potential to cause adverse air quality effects for which an air quality impact analysis is necessary for an accurate assessment of the environmental impact of the activities proposed.

-Modeling of proposed emissions is usually warranted, even though the proposed activity does not meet the modeling requirements, above, if it is reasonable to believe the new activity may cause or contribute to a violation of applicable ambient air quality standards or increments in circumstances such as:
+2. Modeling of proposed emissions is usually warranted, even though the proposed activity does not meet the modeling requirements, above, if it is reasonable to believe the new activity may cause or contribute to a violation of applicable ambient air quality standards or increments in circumstances such as: